-Abstract-This paper proposes a modification to the traditional multiline thru-reflect-line (TRL) or line-reflect-line (LRL) calibration method used for vector network analyzers (VNAs).
+Abstract-This article proposes a modification to the traditional multiline thru-reflect-line (TRL) or line-reflect-line (LRL) calibration method used for vector network analyzers (VNAs).
 Our proposed method eliminates the need for a thru (or line) standard by using an arbitrary transmissive two-port device in combination with an additional reflect standard.
 This combination of standards allows us to arbitrarily set the location of the calibration plane using physical artifacts.
-In contrast to the standard multiline TRL method, the suggested approach avoids a post-processing step to shift the calibration plane if a line standard is used.
+In contrast to the standard multiline TRL method, the suggested approach avoids a postprocessing step to shift the calibration plane if a line standard is used.
 We demonstrate our proposed method with measurements on a printed circuit board (PCB) and compare it to the multiline TRL method with a perfectly defined thru.

-Index Terms-vector network analyzer, calibration, microwave measurement, millimeter-wave
+Index Terms-Calibration, metrology, microwave measurement, millimeter-wave, vector network analyzer (VNA).